 But now that I'm single things are more complicated.
 Granted I've been single for a while, but I'm finally getting to a place where I'm considering releasing new music.
 And between me, myself and I, I have been writing about people in my life (whether or not they're aware of it).
 The bits and clips on my Instagram stories all feature people from my recent past.

 Now please, take this with a grain of salt.
 I have not been necessarily painting the town red in the last year and a bit.
-My single life is made up primarily of school, sorority, music and intensive amounts of Marvel movies - I truly am a catch.
+My single life is made up primarily of school, sorority, music and intensive amounts of Marvel movies - I truly am a damn treat.
 But at the ripe age of 20, it's safe to say that I catch feelings for unsuspecting people who make occasional features in my songs.
 Which brings me back to my original question: if I release music in the next year, would these boys know it's about them?
 Are my songs specific enough for them to know it's them?
-Or have I written in details in a way I would understand but they don't?
+Or have I written in details in a way that only I could decipher?
 So many questions.

 I've made my emotions and my art really quite public.
 I've created a public online journal....and I've never really had to think about the consequences of this until last October:

 My ex comes by to drop off some stuff and looks at my guitar on the floor and goes "Oh, so you've been writing about me?"
-And in that moment I realised that the next album I release he'll be on, and he'll know and all my friends will know and his friends will know and unless I can riddle the fuck out of our story it's going to be so public.
-Also, the assumption that I'm not allowed to just play guitar was frustrating but that's its own rabbit hole.
+And in that moment I realized that the next album I release he'll be on, and he'll know and all my friends will know and his friends will know.
+So unless I can riddle the fuck out of our story, it's going to be public.

 From me, with love, to you,